Another month has flown by and it was quite a varied month!

-- The United States will likely long continued its dominance of my predominant visitors at nearly 1500 while the closest countries are (as usual) the UK at a little over 200 and Canada at 96.
+- The United States will likely long continue its dominance of my predominant visitors and this month was no different at nearly 1500 views.
+While the closest countries are the UK at a little over 200 and Canada at 96.

-- Here’s a few interest country-based statistics: I got more viewers from Sweden (54) than Australia (49) and got 21 viewers from Bermuda and 10 from Serbia!
+- Here’s a few interesting country-based statistics: I got more viewers from Sweden (54) than Australia (49) and got 21 viewers from Bermuda and 10 from Serbia!

 Quite a month!
 I’ve upped my word count, lost a little bit on the viewers count but gained on the visitors count (over 1,100 to over 1,200).
 To explain that oddity I think the visitor is each unique viewer while the views themselves could just be from those same people.
 I’m not sure on that, but that’s my speculation.